Please ensure Javascript is enabled for purposes of website accessibility

 ___________________________________________________________________

 5-0501 ADOPTION OF INTERNATIONAL EXISTING BUILDING CODE BY REFERENCE.
-There is hereby adopted by reference by the City Council, for the purpose of prescribing regulations governing standards, relative to existing buildings in the city of Harwood, that certain code known as the International Existing Building Code recommended and compiled by the International Code Council, 2021 Edition, a copy of which is on file in the office of the City Auditor, and the same is hereby adopted and incorporated as fully as if set out in length herin, and from the date on which this ordinace shall take effect, the provisions therof shall be controlling within the limits of the city, and within the extra-territorial zoning jurisdiction of the city.
+There is hereby adopted by reference by the City Council, for the purpose of prescribing regulations governing standards, relative to existing buildings in the City of Harwood, that certain code known as the International Existing Building Code recommended and compiled by the International Code Council, 2021 Edition, a copy of which is on file in the office of the City Auditor, and the same is hereby adopted and incorporated as fully as if set out in length herin, and from the date on which this ordinace shall take effect, the provisions therof shall be controlling within the limits of the city, and within the extra-territorial zoning jurisdiction of the city.

 5-05-02 AMENDMENT TO INTERNATIONAL EXISTING BUILDING CODE.
 The International Existing Building Code, as adopted herein, is hereby changed and amended as follows: